Norwood Green Lease Extension - Free Consultation

 Decision in Ealing

-An example of a Freehold Enfranchisement matter before the tribunal for a Norwood Green property is 6 Jessamine Road in August 2013.
-The Tribunals valuation (as annexed to the decision) calculated the amount payable as £18,355 for the freehold reversion This case related to 2 flats.
-The unexpired residue of the current lease was 72.39 years.
+An example of a Freehold Enfranchisement case for a Norwood Green property is 6 Jessamine Road in August 2013.
+The Tribunals valuation (as annexed to the decision) calculated the amount payable as £18,355 for the freehold reversion This case affected 2 flats.
+The remaining number of years on the lease was 72.39 years.